-- Kids learn what it means to, “try your best,” to perform well together, to problem solve as a team, and to win and lose together.
+- They learn to, “try your best;” to perform well together, problem solve as a team, and to win and lose together.

 - They get an opportunity for respectful mentoring from an adult or peer leader, other than their family.

 - Communities are strengthened as families, schools, and peers rally around youth programs, collaborating and helping out.

 - Problems and costs related to childhood obesity go down.

-- Kids discover newfound abilities, build confidence and a grow their desire to be physically active in life.
+- They discover newfound abilities, build confidence, and a grow their desire to be physically active in life.